sela-rhinops/bootcamp-monitoring/README.md

 ## Agenda

 - Lab 01: Deploy the Prometheus Operator
-- Lab 02: Deploy Elasticsearch using ECK Operator
+- Lab 02: Deploy Prometheus using the Operator and CRDs
-- Lab 03: Deploy Kibana using ECK Operator
-- Lab 04: Deploy Filebeat using ECK Operator
-- Lab 05: Deploy Logstash using helm

 ## Notes

-You can find all the required files under "./logging-lab" and the demo app at "./demo-app"
+You can find all the required files under "./monitoring-lab" and the demo app at "./demo-app"